 - 1. Development should conserve and enhance local distinctiveness by demonstrating high quality design by: - a.
 Respecting and understanding the scale and character of existing and surrounding buildings, without the need for replication.
 Innovative design is encouraged and welcomed alongside the conservation of historic character; - b.
 Sustaining and enhancing the significance of heritage assets, including that generated by the relationship with their setting; - c.
-Respecting the spacing and size of plots when considering additional dwellings within existing curtilages, respecting existing sight lines, arrangements of front gardens, walls, railings or hedges; - d.
+Respecting the spacing and size of plots when considering additional dwellings within existing curtilages, respecting existing sight lines and the style and nature of front gardens and boundary treatments in the locality; - d.
 Using good quality materials that complement the existing palette.
 Recyclable and reused materials are encouraged alongside the preference for materials that are appropriate to the local area; - e.
 Adopting the principles of sustainable urban drainage; - f.
 To minimise both the likelihood of and fear of crime; - g.
 Creating a safe, accessible and well-connected environment that meets the needs of its users; - h.
 Innovating to achieve low carbon sustainable design.
 This should be through fabric first principles of insulation, renewable energy sources and correct orientation of new development; - i.
 Providing sufficient external amenity space, appropriately sited refuse and recycling storage and car and bicycle parking to meet the needs of the development and ensure a high quality and well managed streetscape; - j.
 Ensuring the development would not prejudice the amenity of its future occupiers or that of adjacent properties in terms of overshadowing, loss of light, dominance, loss of privacy, noise or general disturbance; - k.
-Being designed to enable charging of plug-in and other ultra-low emission vehicles in safe, accessible and convenient locations; - Placing emphasis on the impact of development on the landscape, in the context of the green nature of the parish, seeking to retain and increase tree and shrub cover and meadows, considering their value as wildlife habitats and through landscaping schemes associated with development proposals; - m.
-Incorporates measures to support species and habitats, such as artificial nest sites for Swifts; - n.
-Retaining views that contribute to the settlement and landscape character; - o.
-Encouraging cycling, walking and other forms of sustainable travel; - p.
-Ensuring that lighting associated with the development would not have a significant effect on residential amenity or wildlife; - q.
-Ensuring the development would not result in unacceptable levels of noise, air or water pollution.
+Placing emphasis on the impact of development on the landscape, in the context of the green nature of the parish, seeking to retain and increase tree and shrub cover and meadows, considering their value as wildlife habitats and through landscaping schemes associated with development proposals; - I. Incorporates measures to support species and habitats, such as artificial nest sites for Swifts; - m.
+Encouraging cycling, walking and other forms of sustainable travel; - n.
+Ensuring that lighting associated with the development would not have a significant adverse effect on residential amenity or wildlife; - o.
+Ensuring the development would not result in unacceptable levels of noise, air or water pollution. - 2.
+Where a design and access statement is required as part of a planning application, this must demonstrate how the proposal has responded to the above as an integral part of the design process.